 If your child's application for a place at the school is unsuccessful, you will be informed why admission was refused and given information about the process for hearing appeals.
-If you wish to appeal, you must set out the grounds for your appeal in writing and send it to the Clerk to the Governors, care of the school.
+If you wish to appeal, you must set out the grounds for your appeal by completing a form which can be obtained from the school or found on the school website and then send it to the Admissions Officer, care of the school.